wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 ### Building The Header Javascript

-Inside the `components/header.js` file we'll have two parts: an event listener that will toggle the Video Express ScreenSharing and a function to iterate through all participants in the room to update their display.
+Inside the `components/header.js` file we'll have 3 essential parts: listening for a toggle, toggling the sharescreen, and toggling the accompanying visuals.

+**Important Note About Video Express**

+In Video Express you have two set layouts: "Grid" and "Active Speaker".
+Video Express gives you a standarized video call running fast!
+But if you want to deviate from the default behaviour, tread lightly and you will probably be better off using the full Video API.\
+\
+In this example, the moderator is the screen sharer.
+In standardized video conferencing, the screensharer presents while watching the screen being shared.
+This way they can control things on the screen.
+However, in our example, the moderator doesn't need to control the screen and wants to see it big, just like everyone else.
+This is not the default behaviour.
+We will need to build it out ourselves.
+Thankfully, Video Express has the `[screenSharingContainer](https://tokbox.com/developer/video-express/reference/room.html)` option which will allow us to build what we want.

 First, let's look at the `toggleParticipants`.
 It toggles through each participant's window to update the layout.
 This is important to note because the `room` is unique to each participant, so updates must be done to each user.